Maria Rita D'Orsogna: Activism

 exposed political corruption, coordinated letter writing campaigns, obtained support from the Catholic Church, and held educational events with the general public.
 She frequently debated the oil companies, and authored an independent blog with a large following.

-The drilling restrictions enacted in 2016 and spearheaded by D'Orsogna effectively halted oil and gas drilling along the entire Italian coastline.
+The drilling restrictions enacted in 2016 and spearheaded by D'Orsogna effectively halted oil and gas drilling along the entire Italian coastline, protecting more than 50,000 square miles of marine waters from oil and gas development.
 Closer to her home, she has also opposed over-development in Santa Monica, California.

 For her efforts, D'Orsogna was named ambassador from Abruzzo to the world in 2014, and has been called the "Italian Erin Brockovich".